governance-foundation/governance.foundation/_gxp/diagrams/QUESTIONS.md

+# Questions

+Following is a list of that organisations face and need to be able to answer with help of people.

-# Organisaiton
+## Organisaiton

-How buerecratic is my organisaitons?
+* How buerecratic is my organisaitons?
-Do we have a politics problem, that deviates our people from our mission? - Measure of claims by resource Do people choose paths that are not optimal for our mission? - Measure of claims by resource
+* Do we have a politics problem, that deviates our people from our mission? - Measure of claims by resource
+* Do people choose paths that are not optimal for our mission? - Measure of claims by resource

-# Adaptive
+## Adaptive

-Why is Metadata Manager needed?
+* Why is Metadata Manager needed?

-Who is using the data?
+* Who is using the data?
-Which data elements are used where?
+* Which data elements are used where?
-What is the quality of the data?
+* What is the quality of the data?
-What is the definition of an entity or attribute?
+* What is the definition of an entity or attribute?
-What processes use a specific object?
+* What processes use a specific object?
-What applications will be impacted if my customer data "source" (feed) changes?
+* What applications will be impacted if my customer data "source" (feed) changes?
-Which business functions/processes are supported by customer data?
+* Which business functions/processes are supported by customer data?
-Which data elements are in compliance with industry standards?
+* Which data elements are in compliance with industry standards?

-# Business Model Canvas
+## Business Model Canvas

+These come from BMC.

-## Key Partners
+### Key Partners

-Who are our Key Partners?
+* Who are our Key Partners?
-Who are our key suppliers?
+* Who are our key suppliers?
-Which Key Resources are we acquiring from partners?
+* Which Key Resources are we acquiring from partners?
-Which Key Activities do partners perform?
+* Which Key Activities do partners perform?

-## Key Activities
+### Key Activities

-What Key Activities do our Value Propositions require?
+* What Key Activities do our Value Propositions require?
+* Our Distribution Channels?
+* Customer Relationships?
+* Revenue streams?

+### Key Resources

+* What Key Resources do our Value Propositions require?
-Our Distribution Channels?
+* Our Distribution Channels?
 Customer Relationships?
-Revenue streams?

-## Key Resources

-What Key Resources do our Value Propositions require?
-Our Distribution Channels?
-Customer Relationships?
-Revenue Streams?
+* Revenue Streams?

-## Value Propositions
+### Value Propositions

-What value do we deliver to the customer?
+* What value do we deliver to the customer?
-Which one of our customer’s problems are we helping to solve?
+* Which one of our customer’s problems are we helping to solve?
-What bundles of products and services are we offering to each Customer Segment?
+* What bundles of products and services are we offering to each Customer Segment?
-Which customer needs are we satisfying?
+* Which customer needs are we satisfying?

-## Cusomer Relationships
+### Cusomer Relationships

-What type of relationship does each of our Customer Segments expect us to establish and maintain with them?
+* What type of relationship does each of our Customer Segments expect us to establish and maintain with them?
 Which ones have we established?
-How are they integrated with the rest of our business model?
-How costly are they?

-# Channels

-Through which Channels do our Customer Segments want to be reached?
-How are we reaching them now?
-How are our Channels integrated?
-Which ones work best?
-Which ones are most cost-efficient?
-How are we integrating them with customer routines?

-## Cusomer Segments

-Who are our Key Partners?
-Who are our key suppliers?
-Which Key Resources are we acquiring from partners?
-Which Key Activities do partners perform?

-## Cost Structure

-What are the most important costs inherent in our business model?
-Which Key Resources are most expensive?
-Which Key Activities are most expensive?

-## Revenue Streams

-For what value are our customers really willing to pay?
-For what do they currently pay?
-How are they currently paying?
-How would they prefer to pay?
-How much does each Revenue Stream contribute to overall revenues?

-# Application Architecture

-What API is is called by give API?
-How complex is you applications?
-How many system do not have API defined?
-What API does a given system uses?

-# Data Architecture

-How complex is you data?
-How many systems do not have data dictionaries?

-# Infrastrucutre Architecture

-How complex is you infrastrcuture?
+* How are they integrated with the rest of our business model?
+* How costly are they?

+## Channels

+* Through which Channels do our Customer Segments
+* want to be reached?
+* How are we reaching them now?
+* How are our Channels integrated?
+* Which ones work best?
+* Which ones are most cost-efficient?
+* How are we integrating them with customer routines?

+### Cusomer Segments

+* Who are our Key Partners?
+* Who are our key suppliers?
+* Which Key Resources are we acquiring from partners?
+* Which Key Activities do partners perform?

+### Cost Structure

+* What are the most important costs inherent in our business model?
+* Which Key Resources are most expensive?
+* Which Key Activities are most expensive?

+### Revenue Streams

+* For what value are our customers really willing to pay?
+* For what do they currently pay?
+* How are they currently paying?
+* How would they prefer to pay?
+* How much does each Revenue Stream contribute to overall revenues?

+## Application Architecture

+* What API is is called by give API?
+* How complex is you applications?
+* How many system do not have API defined?
+* What API does a given system uses?

+## Data Architecture

+* How complex is you data?
+* How many systems do not have data dictionaries?

+## Infrastrucutre Architecture

+* How complex is you infrastrcuture?